THE FRUIT OF THE 21ST CENTURY

 The varieties that we work with from this shrub are LEGACY, STAR and WINDSOR.

-Blueberry Legacy (vaccinium Legacy) is a vigorous, vertical and open shrub with flexible canes rated as one of the best taste varieties in USDA research trials.
-It requires 800 to 1000 chilling hours, maturing two or three weeks later than the Star variety.
+It is a vigorous, vertical and open shrub with flexible canes rated as one of the best taste varieties in USDA research trials.
+It requires 800 to 1000 chilling hours, maturing two or three weeks later than Star.
 Flowering occurs early with elongated flowers which are of a pure white colour, and its berry is average in size and light blue, firm, with excellent flavour, and with a small dry scar of the stem.
 They are less prone to spoilage than other tall shrub varieties and have a long shelf life.
 Blueberries can be harvested by hand or machine, adapting to different land taxonomies.

 Blueberry Windsor (vaccinum Windsor) is a vigorous shrub with thick stems and semi-extended growth.
 Its fruit is large (approximately 2.4 grams) with a deep-harvest scar that, although its packaging can reduce its post-harvest shelf life, it becomes the ideal selection for home fruit gardens.
-Its colour is similar to the Star variety, with good consistency and flavour.
+Fruit colour is similar to Star, with good consistency and flavour.